 Years ago, somewhere, I’d heard that whereas Americans will consider their occupation as a defining characteristic of their identity in introductory conversation, Europeans might only eventually bring up their occupation.
 That cultural difference was fascinating.
 I can’t find any source, so excuse that, though I have met many zealous career-oriented individuals.
 How about in the world of “The Story?”
 How much identity do Trishna (she’s briefly able to stand) and John place in their gigs?

-Spoiler Warning Scale: Minor (game?! development)
+Spoiler Warning Scale: Minor (background information and overall worldbuilding ideas)